alik-git/Pong-DQN/README.md

-# DeepRL-Experiments
+# Pong-DQN
-Experiments and projects involving Deep Reinforcement Learning using Pytorch and OpenAI Gym
+A Pong player using Deep Reinforcement Learning with Pytorch and OpenAI Gym based on a DQN model

-Pong Player using DQN

-Cartpole Player using Cross Entropy (In Progress)